Ario92/Unity-Admob/README.md

 Admob Unity Plugin
 ==============================

-Admob Unity Plugin provides a way to integrate admob ads in Unity Game and u3d app.
+Admob Unity Plugin provides a way to integrate admob ads in Unity3D Game and u3d app.
 You can use it for Unity iOS and Android App with the same c# or js code.
 Unity Admob Plugin features include: